adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/13-url-generation.md

 #### What just happened?

 - As you can notice, we directly pass the user email address to the URL, without worrying about someone changing it.
-- The `request.hasValidSignature()` tests the route signature and ensures that any part of the URL is not tampered.
+- The `request.hasValidSignature()` tests the route signature and ensures that the URL is not tampered.
 - Just like `params`, you can also add `query string` to the signed URL's and it will just work fine.

 ### Expiring Signed URLs